WarmCyan/cvera/README.md

 * `bin/variables` - a variables compiler pass, turns a `|#| variables, ...`
   annotation into the appropriate rule set and prints it to stdout.
 This means you can use it as part of a piped chain into the interpreter, e.g.:
+* `bin/compile` - a vera to c compiler, turns stdin vera code or passed vera source file into a string of C code.
+Compile the results with `gcc` or similar. (run `make generated/salad` for an example)

 ```bash
 cat tests/vars.vera | bin/variables | bin/run